Ed Belfour

 Edward John Belfour (born April 21, 1965) is a Canadian former professional ice hockey goaltender.
-Belfour was born in Carman, Manitoba and grew up playing hockey.
-He played junior hockey for the Winkler Flyers before going to the University of North Dakota where he helped the school win the NCAA championship in the 1986–87 season.
-The following year, Belfour signed as a free agent with the Chicago Blackhawks (after not being picked in the draft) alternating time between them and the Saginaw Hawks of the International Hockey League.
+He played junior hockey for the Winkler Flyers before going to the University of North Dakota where he helped the school win the National Collegiate Athletic Association (NCAA) championship in the 1986–87 season.
+The following year, Belfour signed as a free agent with the Chicago Blackhawks (after not being picked in the draft) alternating time between them and the Saginaw Hawks of the International Hockey League (IHL).
 Many regard Belfour as an elite goaltender and one of the best of all-time.
 His 484 wins rank fifth all-time among NHL goaltenders.
 Belfour was inducted into the Hockey Hall of Fame in the 2011 class, his first year of eligibility.
-In addition Belfour is one of only two players to have won an NCAA championship, an Olympic Gold medal, and a Stanley Cup (the other such player is Neal Broten).
+In addition Belfour is one of only two players to have won an NCAA championship, an Olympic gold medal, and the Stanley Cup (the other such player is Neal Broten).

 His characteristic face mask earned him the sobriquet "Eddie the Eagle", and some of his quirks and off-ice antics earned him the nickname "Crazy Eddie".
-After wearing #30 for his tenure with the Blackhawks, Belfour switched to #20 while a member of the San Jose Sharks as a tribute to Vladislav Tretiak, his goaltending coach and mentor from the Blackhawks.
-He would wear this for the rest of his playing career.

 Playing career

 Juniors and college

-Belfour played for three seasons in the Manitoba Junior Hockey League with the Winkler Flyers, helping the team to a first-place finish in 1986.
+Belfour played for 3 seasons in the Manitoba Junior Hockey League with the Winkler Flyers, helping the team to a first-place finish in 1986.
 As the starting goalie for the top team, Belfour finally received some notoriety and he joined the North Dakota Fighting Sioux for the 1986–87 season.
 The 21-year-old Belfour was a freshman, older than many of the upper-classmen on his team.
 He won 29 games that year, helping UND set a new NCAA record with 40 wins on the year and win the National Title.
 After the season Belfour, as an undrafted player, was able to sign with any team and signed with the Chicago Blackhawks.